aflupton/RockPaperScissors.Solution/README.md

 ## Known Bugs

-_Currently the app is without a front end._
+_Currently the app doesn't have a front end._

 ## Support and contact details

-_If you would like to contact me for any further information, email me at aflupton@gmail.com_
+_If you have any questions, email me at aflupton@gmail.com_

 ## Technologies Used